carsonmcdonald/ios-ruby-embedded/README.md

 command found in the same bin directory.
 NB you currently need to cat all your script files together before compiling the, using require doesn't work.

-Once you have your compiled Ruby code ready you can embed it in your app using something like the following code:
+Once you have compiled your Ruby code and added it to your application bundle you can embed it in your app using something like the following code:

 ```
 #include "mruby/mruby/proc.h"